·Security

 • Your file’s bytes — in standard mode, they never reach the server

 • Filename or memo on the public chain — never.
-If you provide either, it lives in the receipt bundle on our server (and in your downloaded copy), but never gets written to chain
+If you provide either, it’s kept in our private server-side record — not in the .mbnt bundle you download and share — and never gets written to chain

 The Bitcoin SV chain entry is permanent regardless.
 It contains a 20-byte commitment plus a small structural marker; nothing personally identifying.
 If you need a server-side bundle removed, ask — we’ll delete it (blind sealed submissions never had one).
 The on-chain anchor will remain; that’s the property that makes the proof tamper-evident.